addyosmani/backbone-fundamentals/backbone-fundamentals.md

 #### What is the best way to manage models in nested Views?

-In order to reach attributes on related models in a nested setup, the models involved need to have some prior knowledge about which models this refers to.
-Backbone.js doesn't implicitly handle relations or nesting, meaning it's up to us to ensure models have a knowledge of each other.
+In order to reach attributes on related models in a nested setup, models require some prior knowledge of each other, something which Backbone doesn't implicitly handle out of the box.

 One approach is to make sure each child model has a 'parent' attribute.
 This way you can traverse the nesting first up to the parent and then down to any siblings that you know of.
 So, assuming we have models modelA, modelB and modelC: